joemoose/psiops/docs/playing.md

 	If you spend momentum to change an action check, that roll can't, in turn, generate momentum.

-As you gain momentum, your points accumulate throughout the mission.
+As you gain more momentum, points accumulate until you spend them.
+See the following section.
 Unspent points carry over across multiple game sessions until your current mission is completed.

-Momentum resets to its starting value of 2 after either completing your mission or recovering at a *rendezvous point* during the mission.
+Your unspent momentum **resets** to its starting value of 2 after completing your mission and returning to base or after resting at a *rendezvous point* during the mission.
 See [Rest and Recovery](combat.md#rest-and-recovery).

-### Spending Momentum
+### Spend Momentum

 You can spend your *momentum* points to gain bonuses to your actions or avoid negative *consequences*.